 Infection- Infection is unusual after surgery.
 Should an infection occur, additional treatment including antibiotics, hospitalization, or additional surgery may be necessary.

-Change in Skin Sensation.
-It is common to experience diminished (or loss) of skin sensation in areas that have had surgery.
-Diminished (or complete loss of skin sensation) may not totally resolve after a body lift.
+Change in Skin Sensation- It is common to experience diminished (or loss) of skin sensation in areas that have had surgery.
+Diminished (or complete loss of skin sensation) may not totally resolve after otoplasty surgery.